-Conducted by VoucherCodes.co.uk the survey asked 3,000 UK consumers what their “most desirable Christmas gadgets for 2010” were and the results are definitely interesting, if perhaps a little unrealistic.
+Conducted by VoucherCodes.co.uk the survey asked 3,000 UK consumers what their “most desirable Christmas gadgets for 2010” were and the results are definitely interesting if perhaps a little unrealistic.

-To make things interesting we’ll start from the bottom up, and in 5th place it was the ‘Sony Playstation Move’ which for those that don’t know is Sony’s motion-sensitive controller for use with the PS3 that aims to add action to a whole wealth of games much like the Wii did in Christmas’ past (in fact imagine a slightly more accurate Wii controller with a coloured ball on the end with better on-screen graphics and you’re pretty much there).
+To make things interesting we’ll start from the bottom up, and in 5th place it was the ‘Sony Playstation Move’ which for those that don’t know if Sony’s motion-sensitive controller for use with the PS3 that aims to add action to a whole wealth of games much like the Wii did in Christmas’ past (in fact imagine a slightly more accurate Wii controller with a coloured ball on the end with better on-screen graphics and you’re pretty much there).

 Ok, so 11% voted for the ‘Sony Move’, but what is really interesting is that less than half of that number (5%) voted for Microsoft’s controller-less take on motion-sensitive controls: the Kinect.
 Now there are a number of reasons for this: firstly it isn’t actually out yet, so there will be a lot less awareness about it running into the Christmas market.

-Secondly it perhaps looks a little too involving for some people who would prefer the casual nature of motion sensitive controllers rather than having to put a lot of physical effort into moving around however good for you it is!
+Secondly, it perhaps looks a little too involving for some people who would prefer the casual nature of motion-sensitive controllers rather than having to put a lot of physical effort into moving around however good for you it is!
 It is possible of course that it will become more popular as time passes on, so we’ll have to wait to see on that one…

-However the other four of the top five are a lot clearer cut with the latest TomTom Satellite Navigation system coming 4th, which is perhaps a little surprising given how many different Sat Nav options there are around, but shows how much of hold TomTom have on the market.
+However, the other four of the top five are a lot clearer cut with the latest TomTom Satellite Navigation system coming 4th, which is perhaps a little surprising given how many different Sat Nav options there are around, but shows how much of hold TomTom have on the market.

 In a respectable third place is Amazon’s Kindle 3 which comes as no great surprise as it is a great idea that has been well put together.
-But the real winners in this survey are Apple who have yet again flexed their muscles over Microsoft and the rest of the competition in this area by scooping by taking 64% of the vote with the top two gadgets, and no prizes for guessing what they are.
+But the real winners in this survey are Apple who has yet again flexed their muscles over Microsoft and the rest of the competition in this area by scooping by taking 64% of the vote with the top two gadgets, and no prizes for guessing what they are.